tyage/slack-patron/README.md

 ## What Slack patron do?

 - Log slack messages, channels, users in MongoDB.
-  - Also, you can import all messages with "Exported data"
+  - Also, you can import all data with backup file.
 - View these data in web browser.

 ## Requirements